srahull/COVID-19-Data-Analyser/README.md

 ## Few cool feaures:
 - Automatically gets the latest dataset on the day you run the notebook
-- You can interact with the graps.
+- You can interact with the graphs.
 For example, if there are top 10 cases of COVID and one country is overshadowing other countries then you can remove that country with a click and have a better picture of what is going on.

 ## To run:
 Our notebook uses numpy, pandas and plotly.